majordoobie/barbatos-toolkit/bit_shifting.md

 | 192    | 186    | 85     | 42     |
 | 11000000 | 10111010 | 01010101 | 00101010 |

 As shown above, each section of a IP is 8 bits.
 But when you put the stream of IPs together you get a 32 bit stream.
-Remeber that the first octet is 192 in decimal.
+Remember that the first octet is 192 in decimal.
 If we were to extract that out and clear all other other bits we would have:
 ` 11000000 00000000 00000000 00000000` If we convert this binary stream into decimal we get `3221225472`.

 `192 != 3221225472`